ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/331113 Potable Water Supply Wells.md

       1. Minimum size as indicated.
 If not indicated, large enough so driven load will not require motor to operate in service factor range above 1.0.
    1. Controllers, Electrical Devices, and Wiring:
       1. Electrical devices and connections are specified in electrical Sections.

-   1. EXECUTION
+## Execution

 1. PREPARATION
    1. Retain one of two paragraphs in this Article.
 Retain first if data are available from Owner; retain second if data are available from neighborhood wells.
    1. Pilot-Hole Data:
       1. Review pilot-hole test analysis furnished by Owner.
    1. Neighborhood Well Data:
       1. Review operating and test analyses.
 1. INSTALLATION
    1. Retain well construction method in first paragraph below that matches previous selections.
    1. Construct well using [**cable-tool**] [**rotary drilling**] [**reverse-rotary drilling**] [**driven**] method.
    1. Take samples of substrata formation at 10-foot (3-m) intervals and at changes in formation throughout entire depth of each water supply well.
 Carefully preserve samples on-site in glass jars properly labeled for identification.